xicodomingues/francinette/README.md

 # Francinette

+## :exclamation: This repo is long abandoned.
+It's probably way out of date, and does not work on newer systems.
+Please seek other alternatives. :exclamation:

+# Also: write your own tests!!
+#

 An easy to use testing framework for the 42 projects.

 Use `francinette` or `paco` inside a project folder to run it.